How to Get a Share Code for Right to Work?

 Who is Eligible and Needs a Right to Work Share Code?

-Securing a how to get a share code for right to work status is now a mandatory step for most non-British and non-Irish citizens starting a new role.
+Securing a right to work share code is now a mandatory step for most non-British and non-Irish citizens starting a new role.
+Physical Biometric Residence Permits expired on 31 December 2024 and were replaced by the digital eVisa.

 What Documents are Needed for Share Code UK?